Weilory/Website-OlaBBQ/README.md

-# Website-OlaBBQ
-for customers to checkout discounts, events, order food and give feedback.

 # Design Brief

 > Ola is a Brazilian barbeque resturant which located in Australia.
 Recently they are expanding their business, which requires a website for costumers to check out discounts and events, ordering online and give feedback.